Anti-inflammatory drug may shorten COVID-19 recovery time

 A drug company says that adding an anti-inflammatory medicine to a drug already widely used for hospitalized COVID-19 patients shortens their time to recovery by an additional day.

 Eli Lilly announced the results Monday from a 1,000-person study sponsored by the U.S. National Institute of Allergy and Infectious Diseases.
-The result have not yet been published or reviewed by independent scientists.
+The result have not yet been published or reviewed by independent scientists, but the government confirmed that Lilly's statement was accurate.

 The study tested baricitinib, a pill that Indianapolis-based Lilly already sells as Olumiant to treat rheumatoid arthritis, the less common form of arthritis that occurs when a mistaken or overreacting immune system attacks joints, causing inflammation.
 An overactive immune system also can lead to serious problems in coronavirus patients.